ramit21/machine-learning-python/README.md

 Python has an amazing ecosystem of libraries that make machine learning easy to get started with: Scikit-learn, Pandas, and Matplotlib libraries.

 **Pickle** library is used to serialize a tried and tested model (which can then be saved as a binary file) for later use.
+For eg, see algorithms->Random forest -> Iris problem.

 **sklearn.metrics** provides confusion_matrix and classification_report to evaluate the model.

 **sklearn.datasets** provides sample data sets to try various analysis and ML algorithms.

+**nltk** for natural language processing.

 **MatplotLib and Seaborn** are used for plotting various graphs for analyzing the data.
 Seaborn is basically a wrapper on top of Matplotlib that helps create graphs with more aesthetic appeal.